-Our next Level 3 Forest School training course will run from 3rd October to 12th December 2017, at Rosliston Forestry Centre near Swadlincote in Derbyshire.
+Our next Level 3 Forest School training course will take place in late 2018 at Rosliston Forestry Centre near Swadlincote in Derbyshire.
 This location is easy to reach from the A38, being accessible to many places in Derbyshire, Staffordshire and Leicestershire.
 We will publish dates as soon as we have finalised them.

 We run our course over one day per week for nine weeks, which gives participants time to reflect on learning and be able to discuss any issues on a weekly basis.
 We mix the theoretical learning in with practical skills, so keeping it interesting and also allowing skills and knowledge to develop over time, which helps to build confidence.

 You’ll learn how to use hand tools such as knives and saws, as well as how to teach these skills to others.
 As Forest School is usually set in a woodland, understanding them is very important, so we cover how to look after these areas and the plants that live there.
 Understanding how we learn is a key part of Forest School as this then ensures that participants can be supported in the most appropriate way.